ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/with-kubernetes.md

 If you are deploying the Master Data Centre then you can enable the addition of that component in your installation.
 For more details about the MDCB component see [here](https://tyk.io/docs/tyk-multi-data-centre/)

-This enables a multicluster, multi Data-Centre API management from a single Tyk Dashboard.
+This enables a multi-cluster, multi Data-Centre API management from a single Tyk Dashboard.

 **Secrets**